 Substance use among pregnant women is a concern as drugs can cross the placenta and lead to a range of health problems, including abnormal fetal growth and development.

-Data from the 'National Drug Strategy Household Survey 2019' NDSHS indicated2:
+Data from the 'National Drug Strategy Household Survey 2019' (NDSHS) indicated2:

-- In 2019, nearly two thirds of women abstained from alcohol while pregnant, up from 56% in 2016 and 40% in 2007 - 55% consumed alcohol before they knew they were pregnant, and this declined to 14.5% once they knew they were pregnant (down from 25% in 2016)
+- In 2019, nearly two thirds of women abstained from alcohol while pregnant, up from 56 per cent in 2016 and 40 per cent in 2007. - 55 per cent consumed alcohol before they knew they were pregnant, and this declined to 14.5 per cent once they knew they were pregnant (down from 25 per cent in 2016).

-Perinatal Depression
+Perinatal depression

-The perinatal period is a highly volatile time and addressing the complex needs of the mother and baby both as individuals and a dyad is essential to endure the best possible outcomes.
+The perinatal period is a highly volatile time and addressing the complex needs of the mother and baby both as individuals and a dyad is essential to ensure the best possible outcomes.
 Recognising symptoms early and seeking help minimises the risk of potentially devastating outcomes for new parents and their baby3.

-Data from 2010, showed that 1 in 5 mothers of children aged 24 months or less had been diagnosed with depression in Australia.
-More than half of these mothers reported that their diagnosed depression was perinatal (that is, the depression was diagnosed from pregnancy until the child's first birthday).

-Data on perinatal depression on the Gold Coast is limited but nationally, perinatal depression was more common reported among mothers who:
+Data from 2010, showed that one in five mothers of children aged 24 months or less had been diagnosed with depression in Australia.
+More than half of these mothers reported that their diagnosed depression was perinatal (that is, the depression was diagnosed from pregnancy until the child's first birthday4).
+Data on perinatal depression in the GCPHN region is limited but nationally, perinatal depression was more commonly reported among mothers who:

-- Were younger (aged under 25)
+- were younger (aged under 25)

-- Were smokers
+- were smokers

-- Came from lower income households
+- came from lower income households

-- Were overweight or obese
+- were overweight or obese

-- Had an emergency caesarean section
+- had an emergency caesarean section